-The trance is the dependent or automatic phase and form.
+The trance is the dependent or automatic and unconscious phase and form.+

-The inspirational is the independent form and phase.
+The inspirational is the independent or conscious form and phase.

-To induce the automatic form of control a preponderance or magnetism is used, and you will find that all magnetists or hypnotists are batteries for this force.
-To induce the independent or inspirational form of control, electricity is used, that is, in preponderancy, and you will find that all inspired media or seers have the electrical constitution, they speak and see with their eyes open and are conscious of what is said.
-Not only is this true, but the law holds good throughout the sphere and plane of mediumship.
+To induce the automatic form of control a preponderance of magnetism is used, and you will find that all magnetists or hypnotists are batteries for this force.
+To induce the independent or inspirational form of control, ether is used, and you will find that all inspired mediums or seers have the brain etherialized, they speak and see with their eyes open and are conscious of what is said.

-All mediums for physical or material forms of the spirit

-manifestations are batteries for the magnetic force, that is, they supply an organism sufficiently negatived by electricity and positived by magnetism to establish a polarity for the use of the latter, which is the condition of matter as electricity is the condition of spirit.
+All mediums for physical or material phenomena of spirits, are batteries for the magnetic force, that is, they supply an organism sufficiently negatived by electricity and positived by magnetism to establish a polarity for the use of the latter, which is the condition of matter as ether is the condition of spirit.